9 Productivity Tips for Working From Home with Young Children

 9)Use Your Weekends Wisely

 I know the last thing you want to think about on the weekends is work.
 But if you want to be a successful work-from-home mom, you may need to work a little on the weekends too.
 Even a couple hours here and there can add up.
 If you can keep your weekly schedule during the weekends also, you can get a lot done.
 I’m not saying to work all weekend – you have to take time out for yourself at some point too.
-Just remember that the weekends are another option, especially if someone else can watch the kids for a while and let you work for a clock of time without interruption.
+Just remember that the weekends are another option, especially if someone else can watch the kids for a while and let you work for a block of time without interruption.

 Find Out What Works for Your Family